aashya-madhan/Interactive-Recipe-Finder-/README.md

-🍽️ Interactive Recipe Finder
+🥘 Dishcovery

-An interactive web application designed to help users discover recipes based on ingredients, dietary preferences, or cuisine types.
+🥘 Dishcovery is an interactive web application designed to help users discover recipes based on ingredients, dietary preferences, or cuisine types.
 Developed as part of an IBM internship project, this application showcases skills in frontend development, API integration, and responsive UI/UX design.

 ✨ Features